ok-amba/default-ok-charts/charts/simple-deployment/README.md

 |*.prod-test.okcloud.dk         |no   |yes  |prodtest|
 |*.okcloud.dk                   |no   |yes  |prod|

-# Exampel 6: External Secret Store
+# Exampel 6: External Secret Store (Gen2)
 Prequisite: Extrnal Secret Store must be enabled on the given project.
 If possible, please use the nuget package instead.
+Furthermore, the deployment must be in gen2.

 In order to use the external secret store to create a kubernetes secret, the simple-deployment can be templated as follows.